 Our greatest fault is “postponing” happiness

-In an intriguing article published in Psychology Today, it was found that people miss out on opportunities simply because they think that it isn’t the right time.
+In an intriguing article published in Psychology Today, it was found that people miss out on opportunities simply because they think that it’s not the right moment.

 What makes us fall into the belief that “now is not the right time”?

 - The comments and criticism of others.
-Example: you’re not happy in your marriage, but your parents keep telling you to “hold out a little longer.”
+For example, you’re not happy in your marriage, but your parents keep telling you to “hold out a little longer.”

-- Going along out of fear of disappointing others and even falling into that belief that things will change and happiness will appear overnight if only we endure for a little longer.
+- Going along out of fear of disappointing others and even falling into that belief that things will change and happiness will appear overnight if only you hold it in for a little longer.

 Happiness should never be postponed.
-If our hearts and minds are telling us that something is not right, it’s time to start ignoring everything else that tells you otherwise.
+If your heart and mind are telling you that something is wrong, it’s time to start ignoring everything else that tells you otherwise.
+Doing things requires courage.